Skip to main content

 • Completed: The task has been completed and approved, marking the end of its lifecycle.

 Managing tasks sometimes involves removing those that are no longer relevant or necessary.
-In Burai, there is a option to delete and delete permanently tasks directly from the task details using the three-dot menu located beside the action buttons.
+In Burai, there is an option to delete and delete permanently tasks directly from the task details using the three-dot menu located beside the action buttons.

 Did this answer your question?